 In our Relaxation Therapy Training Program, we teach our therapists a variety of relaxation techniques, meditation, mindfulness, guided visualization, grounding, and stress management techniques that will help their clients move off the stress response into relaxation in the safest effective way.

-As someone who has lived with very rare and complex medical conditions that started to impact my quality life over 30 years ago.
-I needed to find techniques that were safe and effective for many of the challenges I was facing.
+As someone who has lived with very rare and complex medical conditions that started to impact my quality of life over 30 years ago.
+I needed to find stress-reducing techniques that were safe and effective for many of the challenges I was facing.
 One of the biggest issues I faced over the last 30 years was many therapies and healing modalities that would normally be regarded as safe for most people we in fact detrimental to my health due to a variety of reasons.

 One was a polarity and meridian system issue which seemed to be due to the fact I had an indentation in my face write down where the main meridian should be.
 So no matter how much energy and meridian work I did my meridian system would always recorrect into the figure 8 instead of a large O.